 British Airways has a very consistent business class product across their fleet, consisting of fully flat seats, some forward facing and some rear facing.
 These seats are very private and great for sleeping.
 I actually prefer sitting backwards.
 Not only is it fun during takeoff, but keep in mind that the aircraft’s nose is always higher than the tail at cruise, so sitting backwards allows your head to be a bit higher than your feet.

 Cathay Pacific presently has two types of longhaul business class products: herringbone and suites.
-Herringbone seats can be found on the 747s, and select A330s and 777-300ERs, while the remaining A330s and 777-300ERs feature suites.
+Herringbone seats can be found on the 747s, and select A330s and 777-300ERs, while the remaining A330s and 777-300ERs feature suites (see Cathay Business Class Review 777-300ER).
 Both products are great, though I’d say the suites would be the preferred option between the two.
 While they feature these aircraft primarily on their routes to Australia, Los Angeles, Chicago, and New York, I don’t believe there’s a way to tell which type of aircraft you’ll have if you book far in advance.

 Here's a video of Cathay Pacific's new business class suites: